 The Graduate College will enhance graduate experiences by fostering innovation in graduate education, especially in creating and supporting interdisciplinary programs, delivering online courses and programs and extending educational opportunities to nontraditional learners.

-The Graduate College will enhance graduate experiences by providing opportunities for professional development so graduate students and postdocs can achieve their career aspirations.
+The Graduate College will enhance graduate experiences by providing opportunities for professional development.

 Recruitment and Retention